anuragsingh7746/game-theory-assignment/README.md

 ## Deployment

 ### Backend Deployment:
-To deploy the backend, you can use services like **Heroku** or **AWS**:
+To deploy the backend, I used render
 1. Push your code to a GitHub repository.
-2. Use the deployment platform (Heroku/AWS) to link the repository and deploy the server.
+2. Use the deployment platform render to link the repository and deploy the server.
-3. Ensure your MongoDB is hosted on **MongoDB Atlas** or another cloud provider.
+3. MongoDB is hosted on **MongoDB Atlas**.

 ### Frontend Deployment (if applicable):
-For frontend deployment, use services like **Netlify** or **Vercel**.
-Once deployed, link the backend API for full functionality.
+1 Same as for backend

 ## Assumptions & Limitations
 - **Assumptions**:
   - Users will provide valid booking times (in the correct date/time format).
   - No manual interventions are expected in database bookings once they are created.
+  - The system currently allows only bookings for one-hour time slots.
 - **Limitations**:
-  - The system currently allows only bookings for one-hour time slots.
-  - The conflict resolution mechanism is basic and may not handle partial overlaps that are less than 60 minutes.
+  - Authentication missing.
+  - Race condition might occur when 2 booking of same slot happen at same time.

 ## Special Instructions
 Ensure that the MongoDB connection string is correctly set in the \`.env\` file, and that MongoDB is running before starting the server.